 Internal auditors help organizations maintain accurate records and compliant financial operations.
 They perform regular audits to catch errors, waste, or fraudulent activities.
 They also identify short-term and long-term financial risks and opportunities.

 To access this career, aspiring internal auditors take similar steps as aspiring accountants.
-Here, we explore career expectations, including the minimum internal auditor education requirements, experience, and credentials.
+Here, we explore how to become an internal auditor, including the minimum internal auditor education requirements, experience, and credentials.
 We also highlight alternative paths and opportunities available to individuals hoping to break into the industry.

 Alternative Career Path